About the Project

 We plan on meeting our Project Partner’s criteria by designing a driving game that employs attention and hidden objects as mechanics to get across our message.
 We will focus primarily on developing a fun game that draws the attention of the players to the game so that they do not notice the randomly generated surprises coded in.

-Thereby, we plan to design a fun, competitive game for the children so that they are entertained while playing it and simultaneously are made aware of the hazards of talking on the phone while driving.
+Thereby, we plan to design a fun, challenging game for the children so that they are entertained while playing it and simultaneously are made aware of the hazards of talking on the phone while driving.